-Consistently with these approaches, but focusing on our motivating factor analysis context, we now define the prior structure for model \eqref{eq:msfa2}.
+We now define the prior structure for model \eqref{eq:msfa2}.
 Specifically, we let

-where the variance of $\varphi_{ih}$ is a product of a global scale dependent on the index $h$ and a local scale dependent on the indexes $i$ and $h$, and most importantly, on the variable $x_i$ through Equation \eqref{eq:nnet}.
+where the variance of $\varphi_{ih}$ is a product of a global scale (depending on the index $h$) and a local scale (dependent on both indexes $i$ and $h$), and most importantly, on the variable $x_i$ through Equation \eqref{eq:nnet}.